Anna-LeeMcLean/ukf_vehicle_tracking/README.md

 For LiDAR measurements, the original kalman filter measurement update step is used since its measurement model is linear.

 ### Final UKF State Estimate
 We've talked about predicting a prior belief and its covariance using a non-linear motion model then predicting a measurement mean using the prior belief.
 The error between the measurement mean and the actual measurement is used to calculate the final state belief.
 This error is scaled by the Kalman gain as shown in the update state equation in Figure 6.
-The equations used are shown below:

 ![image](https://github.com/Anna-LeeMcLean/ukf_vehicle_tracking/assets/60242931/34c5f20e-10c2-4a5a-b3de-fccc6131caed)